Menu Close

 Fulfilment Rate = (No of orders entirely fulfilled/Total orders received)*100

-These are the numbers against each distributor that show his financial prowess e.g. How quickly is he collecting money from the market, how much is he liquidating in the market, what is his total outstanding in the market from retailers etc.
+These are the numbers against each distributor that show their financial prowess: How quickly they are collecting money from the market, how much they are liquidating in the market, what is his total outstanding in the market from retailers, and much more.

-If a brand has adopted a DMS, the sales leaders can see these numbers against every distributor, and gauge which partner can be pushed to carry more inventory, or to rotate his inventory faster.
+With DMS, sales leaders of brands can view and analyze these numbers against every distributor, and gauge which partner can be pushed or incentivized to carry more inventory, or to rotate their inventory faster.

-It is capturing all demand that a Distributor receives from the market.
-Mostly, the company or the distributor’s own salesmen relay retailer orders to him every day.
-But sometimes distributors receive orders directly from retailers, either because they have a good relationship with the distributor or the company salesman might have been absent that day.
+This metric captures all demand that a distributor receives from the market.
+In most cases, the company or the distributor’s own salesperson relays retailer orders to the distributor daily.
+But distributors often receive orders directly from retailers, either because they have a good relationship with the distributor or due to the unavailability of the company salesperson.

 Total Orders Received by Distributor = Orders via SFA + Direct Orders